Catholic Schoolhouse Tour 2: Week 13

 Language Arts

-• You youngest may be just learning what makes a sentence a sentence.
-For your older students this is review.
-Have your older students (who may already know about sentences), write some sentences and non-sentences for the younger students.
+- Your youngest may be just learning what makes a sentence a sentence.
+For your older students, this is a review.
+Have your older students (who may already know about sentences) write some sentences and non-sentences for the younger students.
 Then see if your younger students can tell which are sentences and which aren’t.
-One of the best ways to really learn something is to teach it!
+One of the best ways to learn something is to teach it!

-• Have your students (if you have several) work together to make a silly sentence.
+- Have your students (if you have several) work together to make a silly sentence.
 Line them up and have each person write one word on their turn.
 If you only have one or two students- take turns writing words- alternating and working together to make sure it’s a complete thought.
-Sometimes this can get silly if you have a student who like to insert really random verbs and nouns!
-For example if you had Bob, Sue, and Dan: Bob might write ‘the’, Sue writes ‘cat,’ now Dan needs to pick a verb maybe ‘ran’- go back to Bob who might write ‘up’ and keep going until someone concludes the sentence.
+Sometimes this can get silly if you have a student who likes to insert random verbs and nouns!
+For example, if you had Bob, Sue, and Dan: Bob might write ‘the’, Sue writes ‘cat,’ now Dan needs to pick a verb maybe ‘ran’- go back to Bob who might write ‘up’ and keep going until someone concludes the sentence.

 Latin